Flooding data requests

-We also have access to a number of national datasets held by others, such as the Environment Agency fluvial and surface water maps which, if required, will need to be requested through the organisation that holds the data (ie the Environment Agency themselves).
+We also have access to a number of national datasets held by others, such as the Environment Agency fluvial and surface water maps which, if required, will need to be requested through the organisation that holds the data (such as the Environment Agency).

 Under the Environmental Information Regulations (2004) we must provide any environmental information held to a member of the public upon request.
 This is known as an Environmental Information Request (EIR) and will cover most requests for data made by the public in relation to flooding and land drainage.